 We’re here to help answer some of your frequently asked questions about summer learning

-If you’re looking for opportunities for your student to continue learning this summer, you’re not alone.
-Many families are wondering about how they can address various learning scenarios right now including:
+If your student requires opportunities to continue learning this summer, you’re not alone.
+Right now, many families are wondering how to address various learning scenarios, including:

-This is only a snapshot of the reasons why online learning over the summer helps students catch up and get ahead without the pressure of juggling multiple classes, compromising extracurricular activities, and managing busy schedules during the school year.
+That's only a snapshot.
+Online learning over the summer helps students catch up and get ahead without the pressure of juggling multiple classes, compromising extracurricular activities, and managing packed schedules during the school year.

-To help get you started on the right path this summer, we have compiled our most frequently asked questions from students and families about Apex Learning Virtual School (ALVS) summer learning options:
+To help get you started on the right path this summer, we've compiled our most frequently asked questions from students and families about Apex Learning summer learning options.

 Does my student need a Course, Credit Recovery, or a Tutorial?

 If your student needs to earn credit toward high school graduation, they will need a Course.
-Middle school students also benefit from taking Courses as it prepares them for the rigor of high school and gives them the opportunity to explore a different subject.
+Middle school students also benefit from taking Courses as it prepares them for the rigor of high school and gives them the opportunity to explore different subjects.

 If your student took a class but did not pass, Prescriptive Credit Recovery courses are the perfect solution to make up that lost credit in 10 weeks over the summer.

-However, if your student struggled with—but passed—a subject this school year, they may need support with concepts they didn’t understand, and our Tutorials work well in this situation.
+However, if your student struggled with—but passed—a subject this school year, they may need support with concepts they didn’t understand.
+Our Tutorials work well in this situation.
 Tutorials help students build confidence in a specific subject.
 This confidence reduces anxiety and negative self-talk and prepares students to engage with a specific subject at grade level when they return to school in the fall.

 How are credit recovery courses different than traditional, NCAA-approved versions?